HL7/smart-app-launch/input/pages/conformance.md

 ### SMART on FHIR OAuth authorization Endpoints and Capabilities

-The server SHALL convey the FHIR OAuth authorization endpoints and any *optional* SMART Capabilitise it supports using a [Well-Known Uniform Resource Identifiers (URIs)](#using-well-known) JSON file.
+The server SHALL convey the FHIR OAuth authorization endpoints and any *optional* SMART Capabilities it supports using a [Well-Known Uniform Resource Identifiers (URIs)](#using-well-known) JSON file.
 (In previous versions of SMART, some of these details were also conveyed in a server's CapabilityStatement; this mechanism is now deprecated.)

 #### Capability Sets